rxseven/docker-playground/README.md

 - Development environment and app containerizing with Docker
 - JavaScript and assets bundling with Webpack
 - Development server and live reloading with Webpack DevServer
-- HTTP proxying with Nginx and self-signing SSL certificate with OpenSSL
+- HTTPS proxying with Nginx and self-signing SSL certificate with OpenSSL
 - JavaScript transpiling with Babel
 - CSS pre-processing and transforming with Sass, PostCSS, and CSS modules
 - JavaScript linting with ESLint